orzklv/web/content/_index.md

 ## What's this blog about?

 Mainly my tech career stuff and experiments that I document after ending up wasting hours of time on it.
 I hope it's gonna be useful at some point for people and humble learners.
 I'll try to recover my old posts from old blogs but can't promise anything.
-Also, I decided to add uzbek localization support to create more resources for fellow developers with language barrier _[Uzbek Developers life matter!]_.
+Also, I decided to add uzbek localization support to create more resources for fellow developers with language barrier~ **Uzbek Developers life matter!**.

-### Favicon

-Files named `favicon.png` and `apple-touch-icon.png` are used as favicon and apple touch icon respectively.
-For animated favicon you can use APNG with `png` file extension.

 ## In the Wild